Huntington Library

 • Little Tokyo

-Currently, the only way to access the garden is via dinner at the Hansei pop-up.
+Currently, the only way to access the garden is during select Japanese American Cultural & Community Center events.

-This small, tranquil garden is one of Little Tokyo’s best-kept secrets as the urban oasis isn’t accessible from the street.
-To reach the space, enter the Japanese American Cultural and Community Center, check in at the information window on the left, take the elevator down to level B and zigzag to your right through an unembellished hallway.
+This small, tranquil garden—also known as the Garden of the Clear Stream—is one of Little Tokyo’s best-kept secrets, as the urban oasis isn’t accessible from the street.
+To reach the space, you have to go through the Japanese American Cultural & Community Center, check in at the information window on the left, take the elevator down to level B and zigzag to your right through an unembellished hallway.
 It’s an ideal setting to while away a few minutes far from the hustle and bustle of the city.
+But there’s a catch: The garden no longer has public hours.
+You can only access the private, 70-capacity space during select JACCC events, including zen sound baths held periodically on Monday mornings.

 Recommended